Are you ready to eat through the rainbow with me?

 Growing berries may be another level of gardening, however, certain plants are easily grown.
 You often see black raspberries growing wild.

-I mentioned anthocyanin, you can find also find them in veggies such as purple snow peas, purple carrots, and radishes you also can easily grow to work that amazing color onto your plate.
+You can also find anthocyanin in veggies such as purple snow peas, purple carrots, and radishes, all easily grown to get that amazing color onto your plate.

 Suggestions for those rich indigos.